Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Financial Sustainability

-One of the most pressing questions people have for people living a more migratory lifestyle is how can they afford it.
-For those who save up huge amounts of money or come from wealth, the answer is more obvious.
-But for some who want to maintain this lifestyle seemingly forever, or who have more average financial means, a balance must be struck between living completely off or on the grid.
+One of the most pressing questions people have for those living a more migratory lifestyle is how they afford it.
+For those who come from wealth, the answer is more obvious.
+But for those who want to maintain this lifestyle or who have less financial means, a balance must be struck between living off or on the grid.